ColiStar/PyDeepFakeDet_reproduction_and_robustness_test/README.md

 # PyDeepFakeDet Reproduction and Robustness Test

-This repository reproduces the M2TR model from the paper [M2TR: Multi-modal Multi-scale Transformer for Deepfake Detection](https://arxiv.org/abs/2104.09770), based on the official implementation [wdrink/PyDeepFakeDet](https://github.com/wdrink/PyDeepFakeDet), and further explores the robustness of the model under common image perturbations.
+This repository reproduces the M2TR model from the paper [M2TR: Multi-modal Multi-scale Transformer for Deepfake Detection](https://arxiv.org/abs/2104.09770), based on the official implementation [wdrink/PyDeepFakeDet](https://github.com/wdrink/PyDeepFakeDet).
+Some parts of the code have been modified to ensure proper execution.

-We also include comparative results with the Xception model and document our attempts with LSDA.
+We further explores the robustness of the model under common image perturbations, and also include comparative results with the Xception model and document our attempts with LSDA.

-> **Dataset**: FaceForensics++ (FF++) subset  c23
+> **Dataset**: FaceForensics++ (FF++) subset
 > **Models**: M2TR (main), Xception (baseline)

 ---